Hunting Ghost Crabs at Night

 Life in the United States has gotten incredibly tough lately.
 But let me give you a word of encouragement; Jesus our Redeemer sees you; He knows you by name.
 You may be an “insignificant little crab” to everyone else, but not to Him.

 Like Hagar, rejoice and be comforted, because you know the One who sees you

 She gave this name to the Lord who spoke to her: “You are the God who sees me,” for she said, “I have now seen the One who sees me.”
 Genesis 16:13 (NIV)

 All images come from Pixabay.com.

 My devotion was reused on this site with permission from the website, christiandevotions.us.
-Every day, Christian Devotions features a new devotion written by a different author and new writers are welcome.
+Every day, Christian Devotions features a new devotion written by a different author.
+New writers are welcome to submit their work..

 Please check out “The Invisible Woman” by Nicole Johnson.
 It’s a five minute video that’s very insightful and moving.

 Here’s some information about Ghost Crabs and hunting them on North Carolina’s Outer Banks.